jonathanmarmor/phase/py/README.md

                         duration of silence at the end of the sample -t TEMP_FOLDER, --temp-folder TEMP_FOLDER
-                        path of directory to put temporary files in
+                        path of directory to put temporary files in -f {None,in,out,in-out}, --fade {None,in,out,in-out}
+                        relative volumes of tracks: flat, fade in, fade out, or fade in then out
 ```